 Under this protocol, a reversal is deemed to have occurred if the quantified GHG reductions and removal enhancements in a given year are negative and CO2 Offset Allowances to the Forest Project in any previous year, regardless of the cause of the decrease.

-Reversal Risk Adjustment An adjustment to the number of CO2 Offset the risk of reversal.
+Reversal Risk Adjustment

+An adjustment to the number of CO2 Offset Allowances Awarded to a project to account for the risk of reversal.